day8/re-frame/docs/FAQs/DoINeedReFrame.md

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
 I like mine!".
 Fair enough - its a fun ride!

-I think problems arise when this process is not conscious and purposeful.
+The problems arise ONLY when this process is not conscious and purposeful.
 You can accelerate quickly with Reagent and get a bunch of enjoyable early wins, but then ultimately end up off the road, in the paddock, because of the twists and turns leading up to a bigger application.